HikariMisako/bol-kalaha/README.md

 Install poetry according to the instructions: https://python-poetry.org/docs/

-Then run the command:
+Then, using some form of terminal inside the folder root folder (bol-kalaha) run the command:
 `poetry install`

 ## Running the code

-In order to launch the 'app' run the following in terminal:
+In order to launch the 'app' run the following in terminal inside the root folder (bol-kalaha):

-`uvicorn src.main:app`
+`poetry run uvicorn src.main:app`

 Note: add `--reload` during development for quicker edits